 Push notifications are notifications on mobile and other devices that are typically associated with downloaded applications, and which can communicate to the device holder even when the application is not in use.
 We will require a child to provide a parent email address before the child can receive push notifications from our child-directed applications that collect a device identifier.
 We will then provide the parent with notice of our contact with the child and will provide the parent the opportunity to prevent further notifications.
 Finally, we will not associate the device identifier with other personal information without contacting the parent to get consent.

-If a child-directed Hyperion Academics and any of its affiliate and subsidiary companies sites or applications collect geolocation information that is specific enough to equate to the collection of a street address, we will first seek parental consent via email, text, mail and/or phone.
+If Hyperion Academics and any of its affiliate and subsidiary companies, sites or applications collect geolocation information that is specific enough to equate to the collection of a street address, we will first seek parental consent via email, text, mail and/or phone.

 - provide children with access to features and activities on our sites and applications

 - customize content and improve our sites and applications

 - conduct research and analysis to address the performance of our sites and applications

 - generate anonymous reporting for use by Hyperion Academics and its affiliate and subsidiary companies

 In the event we collect (or allow others to collect) such information from children on our sites and applications for other purposes, we will notify parents and obtain consent prior to such collection.

 Hyperion Academics and its affiliate and subsidiary companies will maintain a list of third-party operators who collect persistent identifiers on our sites and applications.
 You may request to see the list at any time.
 This request is done by email at privacycontact@HyperionAcademics.com.
 Please use Third Party Operators in your subject heading.